krenalis/krenalis/doc/src/identity-resolution.md

 In these cases, the GID of the original user is deleted, and one or more new GIDs are created in its place.

-## Association Between Events and Users
+## Association between events and users

 From the same connection which receives events, can both be imported users and events, using different actions.
 The Identity Resolution, as mentioned before, also associated events to the users of the workspace.